 Edible Bones: precisely what it sounds like, edible!
 They are hollow, non-weight-bearing bones such as poultry feet, necks, and wings.

-Feeding cooked, dehydrated, or raw recreational bone should be avoided at all costs.
+Feeding cooked, dehydrated, or weight-bearing bone should be avoided at all costs.
 There is a chance for a cracked tooth, which is extremely painful and expensive.
-The chance of a fractured tooth increases if the dog is a power chewer.
+The opportunity of a fractured tooth increases if the pet is a power chewer.

 Safe to consume edible bones include:

 Weight-Bearing Bones: Very dense and can cause a fractured tooth, especially for power chewers.
 These include beef bones, shanks, femurs, etc.

-Machine-Cut Bones: These are mostly found in grocery stores.
+Machine-Cut Bones: These are primarily found in grocery stores.
 The bones have sharp edges and small pieces through the meat, which can be a choking hazard.

 Heat-Treated Bones: Cooked, boiled, dehydrated, and smoked bones should never be fed.
 They are dry and brittle, which changes the molecular structure and causes them to splinter more severely.

-Thankfully, there are various sizes of bones to match the various sizes of dogs.
+Thankfully, there are various sizes of bones to match the various sizes of dogs and cats.
 It's pretty much impossible to feed a bone that's "too big" since you can offer a bigger edible bone in multiple sessions, but you can feed a bone that is too small.
 This is why it's important to feed an appropriate size bone.
 Below is a rough guideline on appropriate bones to their proper sizes.

 Always supervise while feeding.

-If your dog is a gulper, you can either feed ground bone or hold the bone with your hand or pliers.
+If your pet is a gulper, you can either feed ground bone or hold the bone with your hand or pliers.

 Raw bones can get messy, so feed outside or on an easy-to-clean surface.

 Never feed cooked/dehydrated/smoked/boiled bones.

-Following these guidelines will ensure that you have easy feeding when it comes to edible bones.
-It is crucial to remember that every animal is unique, and something different works for everyone!
-Some dogs do better on a ground bone, while other need supplements.
+Following these guidelines will ensure easy and safe feeding for edible bones.
+It is crucial to remember that every animal is unique and to follow what the dog needs.
+Some animals do better on ground bone, while others need supplements.
 The best thing is to find out what works for the animal in front of you.
 I hope you learned something new today & Always Keep Exploring!